Keeping up with the Colombians

 Nutella on the top.
 Nutella on the BOTTOM.

 View from the highest point in town.
+Now we’re talkin’!

-Rainy streets didn’t keep us from exploring!
+Rainy streets would never keep me from exploring!

 7. Ride on the back of a jeep.